ceres-solver/ceres-solver/docs/source/derivatives.rst

 #.
 Avoid :ref:`chapter-numerical_derivatives`.
 Use it as a measure of
    last resort, mostly to interface with external libraries.

-for the rest, read on.
+For the rest, read on.

 .. toctree::
    :maxdepth: 1